thegreatpissant/elastic-composer/README.md

-This will deploy a cluster of three elastic nodes and a kibana to a docker swarm system.
+This will deploy a cluster of three elastic nodes and a kibana to a set of system in a docker swarm configuration.

 Each container is pinned to a different system.